darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 A dropdown is a multi-selection box and has the following elements available:

 _selection_
 : Allows values to be selected from the dropdown list in various ways.
-The default action when assigning a simple shortcut to a dropdown is to display a popup _edit_ box with a list of the available values for selection; An extended shortcut (including a mouse movement) will scroll through the available values.
+The default action, when assigning a simple shortcut to a dropdown, is to display a popup _edit_ box with a list of the available values for selection; An extended shortcut (including a mouse movement) will scroll through the available values.

 _button_
 : A standard _button_ element that allows the button to the right of the dropdown (if present) to be activated.
 For example, the _aspect_ dropdown in the [_crop_](../module-reference/processing-modules/crop.md) module has a button that allows the crop controls to be changed from portrait to landscape and vice versa.